ms-iot/content/Resources/contribute/authoring-guidelines.md

 [Documentation template]()

-Save your files in the following directories:
+#### Save your files in the following directories

-* Images: `content/Resources/images`
+* Images: `content/Resources/images/<folder name>/<your filename>`
 * Documentation: `content/en-US/Docs`
 * Samples: `content/en-US/Samples`

+Please use upper camel case (e.g. BackgroundColor) when naming your files.

+Try to be as descriptive as possible without making your titles too long (good descriptions makes everyone's life easier)

+For example, there is a "Noobs" folder for all the images used in the Noobs topics - it spans multiple articles but has a consolidated use.
+If there isn't a folder that fits what your images are for, please create a new folder for your images.

-Writing in markdown:
+#### Writing in markdown

 For manageability and consistent look and feel, we enforce that our docs and samples be written in [Markdown](https://daringfireball.net/projects/markdown/basics).
 Complex formatting can be done with Liquid templates - details on those below.

 We will make exceptions to use html if needed.

-Good examples:
+#### Good examples

 * For Docs, take a look at content/en-us/docs/Alljoyn.md
 * For Samples, take a look at content/en-us/samples/helloworld.md